 Hotcakes Commerce is built from the ground up to already look great in any DNN site.
 However, a great theme can make any DNN module incorporate the branding of a specific site, allowing your site to look that much better.

 Themes used to be called a skin.
 Skin is a term that comes from the CMS that Hotcakes Commerce is deployed on.
 It simply refers to the design that is applied to your page, pages, or entire site.
 You may currently call this “theme” or “template” in other systems that you use.
-Themes are one of many extensions in DNN and you can learn more about the DNN theme engine on the DNN Corp wiki.
+Themes are one of many extensions in DNN and you can learn more about the DNN theme engine on the official DNN website.

 If you hear or see the work "skinning," it is a term that describes the act of designing or developing a theme (but it is being phased out).